MohammadHoseinGhasemi/rectangle_overlap/README.md

 ![image](overlap.png)

 ## Database
-I have chosen the `mogodb` database for this project and have included a section to put your own database configuration
+I have chosen the `mongoDB` database for this project and have included a section to put your own database configuration

 ![cfg](database.png)